 My artistic statement

 I have always shot exclusively digitally, and like the Canon 5d DSLR models for their high resolution and lighter and smaller body than other professional cameras, which is a necessity for backpacking trips.
 I keep my photographic equipment light and limited, and when in the backcountry carry a single Canon L series zoom lens.
 As I've progressed in my photography, I see opportunities for new equipment that could improve my photographs and expand my artistic vision of what I want a scene to convey, so I also use a couple filters, a tilt-shift lens, remote triggers, and lighting devices like flash and reflectors.
 For the panoramic images, a special tripod head is used, so that both foreground and background objects stitch together seamlessly on the computer.
 Digital correction and enhancement are a vital part of my photography, especially with panoramic images that require hours of post-processing.
-My goal when digitally editing is to re-create what I (subjectivly) saw or felt at the time of capture, and will use any digital tools to accomplish that goal, but I avoid gross digital manipulation, which has a different goal altogether.
+My goal when digitally editing is to at minimum re- create what I (subjectivly) saw or felt at the time of capture, but often to go further and Enhance the subject or image to make the composition stronger.
+I do not Create elements in my composition, however, that were never there in the first place.
 The panoramic images are composites of multiple photos (sometimes up to 30), stitched together digitally.
 I also use HDR (high dynamic range) techniques to retain detail in some high-contrast scenes.